clarkfitzg/pems_fd/web/paper.md

 ## Data

 The size and structure of the data presented a challenge; this is why we wanted to work with it.
+The analysis examined the relationship between flow and occupancy for the second lane.  __Flow__ is the number of vehicles that pass over the detector in a 30 second period, and __occupancy__ is the fraction of time that a vehicle is over the detector.

 We downloaded 10 months of 30 second loop detector data in 2016 from the [CalTrans Performance Measurement System](http://pems.dot.ca.gov/) (PEMS) http://pems.dot.ca.gov/ website.
 We chose Caltrans district 3, the San Francisco Bay Area, because this area contains many observations of high traffic activity.

-We're interested in flow and occupancy for the second lane.  __Flow__ is the number of vehicles that pass over the detector in a 30 second period, and __occupancy__ is the fraction of time that a vehicle is over the detector.
-This analysis models the fundamental diagram by using traffic flow as a function of occupancy.

 Each downloaded file represents one day of observations.
 There are around 10 million rows and 26 columns per file that take up about 90 - 100 MB each